 I'm a wedding planner with a love for business and helping people and small businesses succeed.
 In work, I live for a specific moment of joy and pure bliss.
-This moment is when a bride walks down the aisle happy as can be on the best day of her life.
-This moment is also when a client reaches a new success they never thought possible a short time ago such as booking their first client or getting published in their favorite blog.
+This moment is at the end of the ceremony, when a couple walks down the aisle for the first time as a married couple, happy as can be on the best day of their life.
+This moment is also when a coaching client reaches a new success they never thought possible a short time ago such as a client a their new higher prices or getting published in their favorite blog.
 I'm a dreamer.

 I've always loved entrepreneurship.
 Working for one other person or company was never for me, but some how working with tons of other people is perfect for me.
 My first unofficial business was a babysitter in high school.
 By the time I could drive, I had a whole list of moms that were calling me to watch their kiddos so they could go have fun and relax for a few hours.
 I didn't have a boss looking over my shoulder, I didn't have the same schedule every day and I was making these moms and kiddos really, really happy.
 I didn't realize it then, but I was hooked on this thing I never heard of called entrepreneurship.